Neuigkeiten rund um die ELEs (Erfahrungen am Lebensende)

 To end:

-Surprisingly, more than 25% (35%, p<0.01) reported stories of the dying person surrounded by light at that moment of death .
+Surprisingly, mehr als 25% (35%, p<0.01) reported stories of the dying person surrounded by light at that moment of death .
 An interviewee asked if she had seen light around patients, she responded: “A light often; especially my therapists often report a light around the patients and more towards when death is imminent.Another gave this account: “When his mother was dying an amazing light appeared in the room (…).
 The whole room was filled with this amazing light and his mother died.’
 6% (79%, ns) said that ELE’s could not simply be attributed to a chemical change within the brain.
 67% (65%, ns) said that ELE’s were not due to medications or fever. (…) Paranormal events: 56% (57%, ns) of those interviewed reported a firsthand sensation of being dragged or called by the dying person around the time of death.
 Although these were not included in the questionnaire, several caregivers reported according to O’Connor (2003) phenomena related to someone who had just died, such as room bells ringing, lights turning on and off, and televisions not working properly.

 In general, ELE’s provide certain comfort, healing and acceptance to dying people and caregivers at the time of death.